da51lva/mars-rover-missions/README.md

 ### Different Plateaus
 A user will be able to choose from 3 different plataeus to create (all behaving differently)
-1. **Nursery Plateau** (the current implementation) - Moves of the edge of the plataeu are blocked.
+1. **Nursery Plateau** (the current implementation) - Moves off the edge of the plataeu are blocked.
 Moves into other rovers are blocked
-2. **Wrapping Plateau** - Moves of the edge of the plateau will wrap.
+2. **Wrapping Plateau** - Moves off the edge of the plateau will wrap.
 Rovers will jump over other rovers if blocking move
-3. **Adult Plateau** - Moves of edge of plateau will destory rover.
+3. **Adult Plateau** - Moves off the edge of the plateau will destory a rover.
 Moves into other rovers will result in both being blown up.

 The code is already well designed with a Plataeu interface to easily implement different plateau options.